Welcome, International Students!

 It is critical to assess the cost of attending Grace College before beginning the application process:

-All Grace College applicants must submit official high school transcripts (and university transcripts for transfer applicants).
-The transcripts must come directly from your high school and/or university.
-Complete the top portion of the Reference and Transcript Request for International Students.
-Send it to your high school principal or counselor, who will complete the remainder of the form and submit it directly to the Grace College Admissions Office, along with your official transcripts.
-If you have attended another university, you will need to follow the same procedure with the Reference and Transcripts Request for International Transfer Students.
-If you have attended more than one other university, you will need to make copies of the form and send a copy to each university you have attended.
-The form is to be completed by the Registrar and returned with a copy of your official transcripts directly to the Grace College Admissions Office.
-Also fill out the Declaration of Financial Support Form, which demonstrates financial resources to enroll.
-International students are considered for academic scholarships, but are expected to contribute a portion of annual college expenses.
-International applicants are automatically considered for academic scholarships and notified when admission is granted.
+All Grace College applicants must submit official high school transcripts (or university transcripts for transfer applicants).
+The transcripts must come directly from your high school or university.
+Complete the top portion of the Transcript Request form.
+Send it to your high school principal or counselor (or university Registrar), who will complete the remainder of the form and submit it directly to the Grace College Admissions Office, along with your official transcripts.
+If you have attended another university, you will need to follow the same procedure with the Transcript Request form.
+The form is to be completed by the principal, counselor, or Registrar and returned with a copy of your official transcripts directly to the Grace College Admissions Office.

-All applicants must submit an official copy of either SAT, ACT or TOEFL scores (TOEFL is required for non-English-speaking countries).
+All applicants must submit an official copy of either SAT, ACT or TOEFL scores.
 An official copy of your scores may be obtained from your school or by request from www.act.org or www.sat.org.
 The Grace College code numbers are 1198 for the ACT and 1252 for the SAT.

-Once you have submitted your application for admission, and we have received your Reference and Transcript Request Form as well as your official ACT, SAT or TOEFL scores, your application for admission to Grace College will be complete and will be evaluated by the Admissions Committee.
+Once you have submitted your application for admission and we have received your official transcripts and ACT, SAT or TOEFL scores, your application for admission to Grace College will be complete and will be evaluated by the Admissions Committee.
 Grace College reserves the right to request additional information if needed in order to complete the evaluation.
 The Admissions Committee will provide notification regarding the status of your application.
 If you have any questions, contact the Grace College Admissions Office at 866-974-7223.

 Applicants receive one of three decision letters: admit, deny or defer (for additional information).